Lower the Cost of Chatbot Development & Management

 You can explore more about this in our new EBook: The 8 Essential Components of Enterprise Conversational AI and their Impact on Total Cost of Ownership

 Natural language processing (NLP) toolkits like Google DialogFlow, Amazon Lex, Microsoft Luis, or IBM Watson enable users to build conversational interfaces that recognize and understand human language and can respond and learn.
-In the context of enterprise conversational AI, developers use these tools to handle the natural language understanding but there is more that goes into creating advanced solutions than just the NLP.
+In the context of enterprise conversational AI, developers use these chatbot development tools to handle the natural language understanding but there is more that goes into creating advanced solutions than just the NLP.
 Hence, companies that create their own conversational AI solutions rely on additional enterprise developer- and AI skills to build the AI models, integrations to business systems, security, and management features, and analytics dashboards.

 For example, there’s a list that extends to at least 22 items to be checked off by a business before even reaching the stage of a bot being deployed to production.